utk-team/utk/doc-sources/scramblers/DigitalShift.md

 ## Description

 Perform DigitalShift scrambling on a given Pointset.
+This is done by XORing the sample components by a random binary word.

 * By it's very nature, it only operates on 'integer pointsets', meaning that points are not in [0, 1], but integers [[0, INT_MAX]].
 There are no check on